formkit/docs-content/api-reference/formkit-core.md

 ### config

-An object of [FormKitConfig](#formkitconfig) that is shared tree-wide with various configuration options that should be applied to the entire tree.
+An object of [FormKitConfig](#formkitconfig) that is shared tree -wide with various configuration options that should be applied to the entire tree.

 #### Signature